Reasons why it’s important for your child to learn a second language

 It really is never too early for you to start learning a second language.
-It’s fun and it’s also vital to your child’s development.
+Not only is it fun but it’s also important for your child’s development.

 Learning a second language gives your child a skill that will last a lifetime.
 If you want to help your child learn a second language, then this will put them at a significant advantage in many situations.